-Wind turbine brakes, bearings and locks
+Wind turbine brakes, sliding bearings and rotor locks

 Active yaw brake calipers

 Yaw brakes are used to stop and hold the rotating nacelle in position once the rotors have been turned to face into the wind.
 Our hydraulic active brake calipers feature special epoxy resin pads and, for added safety, drain ports that prevent oil getting onto the brake disc in the event of leakage.
 These robust, high performance brakes can work at temperatures from -40 to +60oC